SAFPAR Groups & Incentives

 Visitors who come to see the Victoria Falls can base themselves in accommodation along the Zambezi River in Livingstone – the ‘adventure capital of Africa’, named after the Scottish Explorer, David Livingstone.
 Livingstone was paddled in a dugout canoe or ‘mokoro’ through swift rapids towards the roar and rising cloud of mist, the mokoro paddlers skilfully landed on ‘Goat Island’ (now known as Livingstone Island) right on the lip of the chasm.
 A few steps through the small rain forest on 16th November 1855 and he first laid eyes upon the spectacular sight which he named in honour of his Queen Victoria.
 He later described the Falls as a ‘scene so lovely it must have been gazed upon by Angels in their flight.‘

-The exhilarating ‘flight of the Angels’ by microlight is one of the many exceptional experiences one can expect to find that is totally unique to Livingstone and not available elsewhere in the region.
+The exhilarating ‘flight of the Angels’ by microlight or helicopter is one of the many exceptional experiences one can expect to find that is totally unique to Livingstone and not available elsewhere in the region.
 Those with a flair for the vintage may board and dine upon an exquisitely restored classic steam train with a bi-weekly stop on the glamorous Victoria Falls Bridge built in 1905 before settling down to a sumptuous five-course Menu.

 Another venue that has pride of place in Zambia is Livingstone Museum which devotes an impressive gallery to the adventures and memorabilia of David Livingstone.
 The display includes original letters sandwiched between glass panels that visitors can decipher, his family tree, olive-green caped coat, black cap, carved umbrella, weaponry and more.
 After Livingstone died in what is now northern Zambia in 1873, his heart was buried under a mpundu tree before servants carried his body to the east coast, from where it was shipped to Britain for burial in Westminster Abbey.